eXXPiI/CryoEM-Development/README.md

 Particle Euler angles (within their own CSV) are then fed directly into the PEET MOTL2Slicer script.
 The output slicer angles are then copied directly into the particle summary with the xAngles being negated.
 The IMOD clonemodel script can then be used to project the model reconstruction directly onto the tomogram according to the particle summary.
+To generate a binned particle that can be used for visualization in binned tomograms, it is best to use the rescale function within emClarity.

+M02 End Program